ankux/AI-Safety-Incidents-Logger/README.md

 ## Database Setup

 The application will automatically create the required table on startup.
-To manually initialize the database:

 ## Seeding Sample Data